viscommworkshop/viscommworkshop.github.io/index.md

 ### Short Papers

 We invite submission of traditional research and position papers between 2 and 6 pages long, with length matching content.
-Format submissions using the [VGTC conference style template](http://junctionpublishing.org/vgtc/Tasks/camera.html) (NOT the full paper journal style).
+Format submissions using the [VGTC conference style template](http://junctionpublishing.org/vgtc/Tasks/camera.html) (not the full paper journal style).
 Submit papers online through the Precision Conference System (details TBA).
 Accepted papers will be published on IEEE Xplore and linked from the workshop website.
 Papers should contain full author names and affiliations.
 Links to short videos (up to 5 min.) may also be submitted.

 The papers will be juried by the organizers and program committee, then chosen according to relevance, quality, and interest to attendees.
 At least one author of each accepted paper must register for the workshop, and present its contents.
 Registration information will be available on the [IEEE VIS website](https://ieeevis.org/year/2018/welcome).